cpske/ISP/assignment/week5/external-config.md

     ## Requirements

-    The application requires
+    This application requires
     * Python 3.6 or newer
-    * Django 2.1.2 or newer
+    * Python add-on packages as in [requirements.txt](requirements.txt), including Django

-    * Python add-on packages as in [requirements.txt](requirements.txt)
+    This app was developed and tested using Python 3.6.6 and Django 2.2.5 running on Windows XP, but any operating system with the required software installed should work.

     ## How to Run